codeforjapan/mynumbercard_statistics/README.md

 docker-compose run app pytnon download.py
 ```

-If you want to redownload all files
+The script will skip file which is already downloaded.
+If you want to redownload all files, run:
 ```
 docker-compose run app pytnon download.py --all
 ```

-## Create csv files
+## Create csv files from downloaded data

 ```
 docker-compose run app pytnon convert_data.py